There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 Start from Ulriken Cable car:

-In summer: To get to Ulriken Cable car you can take the Ulriken Bus, departing from across the road from the Tourist Information.
+In summer: To get to Ulriken Cable car you can take the Ulriken Bus.
+The bus departs from outside the restaurant Bjerk, just across the road from the Tourist Information.

-If you do not like to climb stairs, you can take the path called Eggen.
-Follow the gravel road from Montana till the end where you see a bench and a river.
-This is where you will take the path to the left.
-The distance to the top is pretty much the same, and the view is very nice.
-However, on this path you will get a very steep climbing section.
-If you suffer from vertigo we recommend you walk the Sherpa steps.
-This route is not recommended for children.
-The trail is not well marked., but makes a nice change if you are a regular going up the montain.
+If you do not like to climb stairs, you can take the path called Skiveien.
+Follow the gravel road from Montana past the sherpa steps until you reach a plateau.
+Follow the trail to the left towards “Landåseggen”.
+From here you can see that the top of mount Ulriken.
+The trail is not well marked., but makes a nice change if you are a regular going up the mountain.

 The walk to Ulriken is suitable for all ages and takes about 1.5 hours from Montana.
 However, you will probably see a lot of very fit Norwegians running past using the steps as exercise rather than leisure.
 Their time might be under 30 minutes.
-So the time to the top will vary quite a bit, pending on your level of fitness and your aim for the hike.
+So the time to the top will vary quite a bit, depending on your level of fitness and your aim for the hike. (leisure or exercise)

 Calculate a bit more time if you are walking with children.
 The walk offers great views all the way.
 This is a very popular trip for both locals and visitors.
 It is steep, but you are rewarded with stunning views along the way and of course panoramic views of Bergen and the surroundings from the top.